meanands/npm-package-docs-mcp/README.md

 ## License

-ISC License - see the LICENSE file for details.
+MIT License - see the LICENSE file for details.

 ## Support